golang/proposal/design/32437-try-builtin.md

 For completeness, we note that more error-handling related proposals can be found [here](https://github.com/golang/go/wiki/Go2ErrorHandlingFeedback#labeled-error-handlers).
 Also noteworthy, [Liam](https://gist.github.com/networkimprov) came up with an extensive menu of [requirements](https://gist.github.com/networkimprov/961c9caa2631ad3b95413f7d44a2c98a) to consider.

+Finally, we learned after publishing this proposal that [Ryan Hileman](https://github.com/lunixbochs) implemented `try` five years ago via the [`og` rewriter tool](https://github.com/lunixbochs/og) and used it with success in real projects.
+See also https://news.ycombinator.com/item?id=20101417.

 ## The `try` built-in

 ### Proposal